theseniordads/monomental/DOCS/README.md

 This was really wierd as the same trick was used almost identically in another routine, and we could see from the compiled code in HRDB that it *was* compiling correctly!
 We thought: *"Instead of faffing about trying to work out what's going on, why don't we just copy over **that*** code and amend it, see if it works?"* So we commented out the not-working code, copied over the working code, amended it, compiled it- and it worked!!

 We thought *"Phew!"*, and got ready to clean out the not-working code.
 It was then that we realised that the only difference between the working and the not-working code was that the bit that increased the offset variable was `i set i+80` in the working code, and `i set i + 80` in the not-working code!
 The assembler had ignored anything after the space before the `+`, and had just processed it as `i set i`, meaning `i` was stuck at zero!

+### "Mono-mental" titles and intro pics
+You might wonder why we grouped these two together.
+Well, the titles screen exit after it displays the last screen so the next screen (In this case the intro pics screen) can prep it's stuff!
+Also the intro pics screen just displays two pics!
+How hard can that be?

+One thing we noticed was that the music appeared to be slightly corrupted!
+Thank goodness we still had the original music file to hand!
+We slotted it in, and it was as good as new!
+(Thank goodness the "Test Card" music wasn't similarly corrupted!)

+As you can expect, the intro pics section was easy!
+Well, apart from finding out we'd missed out the line of code needed to display the second picture!